rh-john/ocp-eip-monitoring/README.md

 **John Johansson**
 *Specialist Adoption Architect at Red Hat*

 I specialize in helping organizations successfully adopt and optimize OpenShift deployments.
-This EIP monitoring tool was developed to address real-world observability needs for OpenShift Egress IP management in production environments.
+This EIP monitoring tool was developed to address real-world observability needs for OpenShift Egress IP management.

 Connect with me for OpenShift architecture guidance, best practices, and advanced monitoring solutions.